 In 2023, NOAA plans to unveil a new model to more accurately predict when and where high tide flooding will likely occur up to a year ahead of time.
 This new information will help coastal communities better prepare and respond to potential flooding days to help lessen possible impacts from climate change.
 NOAA scientists detail the effort in a peer-reviewed journal article published in Frontiers in Marine Science.

 NOAA's National Ocean Service plans to implement the model by the end of 2023.
-When ready, NOAA will incorporate the model into a new seasonal to annual coastal flood outlook, building on the agency's Seasonal High Tide Bulletin and High Tide Flooding Annual Outlook.
+When ready, NOAA will incorporate the model into a new seasonal to annual coastal flood outlook, building on the agency's Monthly High Tide Flooding Outlook and High Tide Flooding Annual Outlook.
 These online resources show users when and where high tide flooding is most likely in the coming months.

 NOAA currently provides a range of dates each season when the tides will be highest.
 With this update, each day in the calendar year will be assigned a likelihood of actual flooding to occur to better enable communities to make risk-informed management decisions, like whether to close roads, perform maintenance on storm drain systems, or prepare flood mitigation actions for vulnerable infrastructure.